-As the attached resolution spells out, the State of California is still under an emergency declaration regarding COVID-19, and both state and local health officials continue to recommend social distancing to help stop the spread of the virus.
+As the attached resolution spells out, the State of California is still under an emergency declaration regarding COVID-19, state health officials continue to recommend social distancing to help stop the spread of the virus.
 The resolution applies to all of the City's legislative bodies (as defined by the Brown Act) and will remain in effect for the next 30 days.
-The city will continue to update the findings every 30 days, in compliance with AB 361.
+The City will continue to update the findings every 30 days, in compliance with AB 361.